zuozhenggh/learning-library/analytics-library/redbull/prepare-schema/prepare-schema.md

    ![Select Files](images/change-option1.png)

-7. Also change the load option for RACES and LAP_TIMES to "Insert into table".
+7. Also change the load option for RACES, LAP_TIMES and PIT_STOPS to "Insert into table".

 8. After you have changed the load option of all three files, click the **Play** button to start the process and click **Run** on the **Run Data Load Job** verification window.